-Get ready to ring in the Year Of The Snake with San Francisco’s Chinese New Year events (February 2 – 24, 2013).
+Get ready to ring in the New Year with San Francisco’s Chinese New Year events in February and March.
 Chinese New Year celebrations include a Flower Market Fair, Chinese New Year Parade, and Chinese New Year Community Street Fair.
 Named one of the world’s top ten parades and, the Chinese New Year Parade in San Francisco is the largest celebration of its kind outside of Asia.

 - Chinese New Year Flower Market Fair – Free.
-February 2 – 3, 2013.
-Saturday 10am-4:30pm; Sunday 9am-5pm.
-Location: Grant Ave from California to Broadway.
+Grant Ave from California to Broadway.
 Pacific Ave from Kearny to Stockton; Washington & Jackson St from Kearny to Stockton.

-- Chinese New Year Parade - Free.
-Saturday, February 23, 2013 at 5:15pm.
-Parade begins at 5:30pm at Second and Market Streets, then west on Market to Kearny, north on Kearny to Post, west on Post to Powell, north on Powell to Sutter, east on Sutter back to Kearny to Columbus Ave.
+- Chinese New Year Parade – Free.
+Parade begins at Second and Market Streets, then west on Market to Kearny and Jackson.

 SAVVY TIP: Parade viewing gets more crowded as you get closer to Chinatown.
 Post Street is suggested by parade organizers as a good place to watch the parade.
 Want to skip the crowds?
 Tune in to watch the live Parade broadcast on KTVU Fox 2 or KTSF Ch.
 26 from 6-8pm.